A NEW SHOP BUILDING FOR ALL CANNINGS

 · A fully wheelchair-accessible building

-We believe that a modular form of construction, which does not require conventional strip foundations and uses prefabricated sections, would mean that a new building could go up in under three months.
-This would also be less disruptive to those who live near to the Village Hall.
+We have chosen a SIPS (Structurally Insulated Panel) system of building, which means that a new building could go up in around three months and therefore minimise losses to the shop.
+This will also be less disruptive to those who live near to the Village Hall.

 We will have to raise all the money needed from local fundraising and from securing a number of large grants.